WordPress/gutenberg/packages/core-data/README.md

 -   _options_ `Object`: Saving options.
 -   _options.isAutosave_ `[boolean]`: Whether this is an autosave.
 -   _options.\_\_unstableFetch_ `[Function]`: Internal use only.
 Function to call instead of `apiFetch()`.
 Must return a promise.
+-   _options.throwOnError_ `[boolean]`: If false, this action suppresses all the exceptions.
+Defaults to false.

 ### undo